decentration/edgeware-node/Setting-up-a-Public-Node.md

 apt -y install certbot python-certbot-nginx
 ```

-Use it to access LetsEncrypt:
+It will guide you through getting a certificate from Let's Encrypt:

 ```
 certbot --standalone
 ```

 If you already have a web server running (e.g. nginx, Apache, etc.)
-you will need to stop it, by running e.g. `service nginx stop`.
+you will need to stop it, by running e.g. `service nginx stop`, for
+this to work.

 Certbot will ask you some questions, start its own web server, and
-talk to Let's Encrypt to verify that you are really the owner of this
+talk to Let's Encrypt to issue a certificate.
+In the end, you should
-domain to issue you a certificate.

-In the end, you should see output that looks like this:
+see output that looks like this:

 ```
 root:~/edgeware-node# certbot certonly --standalone